-Wedges have converging trend lines that slant in either upward or down ward direction and form both in uptrend and downtrend.
-There are two types of wedge;
+Wedges have converging trend lines that slant in either upward or down ward direction.
+They form both in uptrend and downtrend after a strong rise or fall of prices.

 - A rising wedge

 - A falling wedge.

 A rising wedge is a bearish pattern.
 It makes higher lows faster than it makes higher highs.